ItsMeKoder/material-web-static/README.md

 # Material Web Bundler
+# Don't use this, import maps are available!
+Use `unpkg`.

 ## Introduction
 This is a bundler for [Material Web](https://github.com/material-components/material-web)(and [Material Web Additions](https://github.com/maicol07/material-web-additions)) components.
 It bundles the components into static files, which can be used in a browser.